- What Is Green Food Powder?

 Who Should Use Green Powders?

-That means you should do everything you can to fulfill your body’s nutritional needs with pastured meats, wild-caught seafood and organically-grown fruits and vegetables.
+In my opinion, you should do everything you can to fulfill your body’s nutritional needs with pastured (organ) meats, wild-caught seafood and the least-toxic organically-grown fruits and vegetables, such as berries, avocados, bananas or peeled and deseeded squashes.

 There are two ways of looking at the benefits of green powders.
 Some sites, such as Healthline, list the scientifically-relevant benefits of individual ingredients you can commonly find in green powders.